 In collaboration with the Law Alumni Endowment, the pre-law program offers all pre-law students the opportunity to apply for and receive awards based on the criteria explained below.

-Law and Justice Internship Award
+SJU Law Alumni Non-profit/Public Service Internship Award

-The SJU Law Alumni Award
+The SJU Law Alumni Award and Kenneth Mines Award

 Applications for both awards are due in March each year.
 Please note, in order to apply, you must have been accepted into law school, so be sure to apply to schools in enough time to receive at least one acceptance.
-All finalists will interview with the SJU Law Alumni Association selection committee on campus, or, at the discretion of the committee, by Zoom or Skype.
+All finalists will interview with the SJU Law Alumni Association selection committee by Zoom.
 The following are requirements for both the SJU Law Alumni Award and the Kenneth Mines Award (described below):

-- Must have excellent academic credentials
+- Excellent academic credentials

 Justice and Ethics in the Law Award

 The SJU Law Alumni Award for Justice & Ethics in the Law (JEL) celebrates academic achievement, commitment to academic excellence and contribution to ethics and justice in the law.
 The candidate will have demonstrated his/her qualifications through a combination of courses, service work, experiential learning, independent research, engagement with campus events, activism, and/or leadership.
 Selection will be made by a committee of the JEL faculty.
-The recipient receives $500.